greenfieldt/SpinnerTutorial/tutorial.md

 **The Idea:**
-Make a spinner that works as an Angular Service so we can use it anywhere without spinning our wheels cut and pasting code.
+Make a spinner that works as an Angular Service so we can use it anywhere without spinning our wheels :] cut and pasting code.

-We can use the MatProgressSpinner in a custom overlay to present the spinner.
-Invoke it from anywhere using DI by making a service to instantiate it, and pass data across the ether using Injection Tokens.
+To display the spinner outside of the workflow of any particular screen we will utilize the Overlay Container though the use of a Portal and pass data to our display component with at custom InjectionToken.
+And, finally for good hygiene, we will return a handle to that structures the interactions the user code can have with our display component.

 *ezee mizee*